mle2718/Lee-BLAST/documentation/model_update_documentation.md

 Set the regulations in the ``sim/regulations`` folder and pass names in using the ``rec_management`` global.

 The ``/presim/cod_hadd_bio_params.do`` file must be updated with the locations of the input data.
 That input data is created in the Presim section.
-So, all you need to do is copy the globals in from the ``run_this_once.do`` file
+You need to copy the globals in from the ``run_this_once.do`` file and verify that they are correctly set.

 ## Postsim
 You will need to use stata's dyndoc to make outputs.
 You will have to fiddle with the input files and folders in the ``postsim/calibration_summaries.txt.''
 In particular, you'll have to point this file to the updated MRIP data.